 If OVERDOSE is suspected:

-- If you have any questions about Synagis, please talk with the patient's doctor, pharmacist, or other health care provider.
+- Some drugs may have another patient information leaflet.
+If you have any questions about this medicine (Synagis), please talk with your child's doctor, nurse, pharmacist, or other health care provider.